quran/quran.com-frontend-v2/README.md

   bundle install
   ```

 7. Download the [mini database dump](https://drive.google.com/drive/folders/1tkm0nYVTZaOYSbFcSJIc6Lq1rM-PIUBy).
-This dump has the first 15 Ayahs of each surah, two translations, two audio recitation, and few other required data, for all the Surahs.
+This dump has the first 15 Ayahs of each surah, for all the Surahs, along with two translations, two audio recitation, and few other required data.

 8. Check that postgreSQL is up and running on your machine.
 For Linux, use: